 Several shops offer cheap 433Mhz RF remote controlled switches.
 These are nice, but they introduce a few problems as well:

-- The cheap ones all have different remote controls, using different protocols;
+- The cheap ones all have different remote controls, using different protocols, leading to our own basket of remotes problem;

-- We want to control our light switches from our PC, not from the remote controls.
+- We often want to control our light switches from our PC, not from the remote controls.

 What if you could use a PC to transmit all the RF signals to switch on- and off all devices, and have that PC learn the signals from the remotes?
 As it turns out, this is very easy to do.
 Most of these remote control devices use a digital serial protocol of about 1kbaud superimposed on the 433 Mhz signal.
 That 1kbaud falls well within the range of what a PC sound card can generate or sample.
 Furthermore, receivers that extract the digital signal and transmitters that turn the digitial signals into an RF signal are readily available.